MPBagger/data-science-project/README.md

 - Allows you to declare the libraries your project depends on, and it will manage (install/update) them for you.
 - Offers a lockfile to ensure repeatable installs

+__NOTE:__ you need have python and poetry installed and if you have not already have a look at the [guide in the guides-folder](guides/Getting%20started%20with%20python.md)

 Jupyter is preinstalled in the poetry project, hence, by following the steps [get started on the current project (data_science_project)](#get-started-on-the-current-project-data_science_project) you will have jupyter installed.

 Once it installed you can run the command: